yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 h5.
 Non-Serializable Session Data

 There are cases when applications store session data which is not defined as serializable.
-To support non-serializable session data you can configure the session manager to serializable session to XML by defining following parameter in {{shiro.ini}} file mentioned above,
+To support non-serializable session data you can configure the session manager to serializable session to XML by defining following parameter in `shiro.ini` file mentioned above,

 {code}
-# Session serializationType - JAVA/XML (default JAVA)
+- Session serializationType - JAVA/XML (default JAVA)
 cacheManager.serializationType = XML
 {code}

 Session manager uses XStream libraries for serializing session data to XML.
 XStream serialization can be further customized, application can configure GigaSpaces session manager to use Refection Converter for Externalizable classes and register custom converters.
-Following two parameters in {{shiro.ini}} file can help in customizing serialization,
+Following two parameters in `shiro.ini` file can help in customizing serialization,

 {code}
-# When using Externalizable classes with customized serialization and want to stick to serialization based on Reflection enable this option
+- When using Externalizable classes with customized serialization and want to stick to serialization based on Reflection enable this option
-# Default value is false
+- Default value is false
-# cacheManager.registerReflectionConverter = true
+- cacheManager.registerReflectionConverter = true

-# List of XStream converters that application would like to register
+- List of XStream converters that application would like to register
-# (Expecting that these are part of classpath or WEB-INF/lib)
+- (Expecting that these are part of classpath or WEB-INF/lib)
-# Pass them comma separated
+- Pass them comma separated
-# cacheManager.converterNameList = org.openspaces.xtreme.converter.XmlCalendarConverter
+- cacheManager.converterNameList = org.openspaces.xtreme.converter.XmlCalendarConverter
 {code}

 h5.
 Secured GigaSpaces cluster

-When using a [Secure GigaSpaces cluster|XAP9:Securing your Data] you can pass security credentials using following parameters in {{shiro.ini}} file,
+When using a [Secure GigaSpaces cluster|XAP9:Securing your Data] you can pass security credentials using following parameters in `shiro.ini` file,

 {code}
-# When using secured GigaSpace cluster, pass the credentials here
+- When using secured GigaSpace cluster, pass the credentials here
-# cacheManager.username = gs
+- cacheManager.username = gs
-# cacheManager.password = gs
+- cacheManager.password = gs
 {code}

 h1.
 Http Session Web Application Example

 h2.
 Single-Site Deployment
 The example can be deployed into any web server (Tomcat, JBoss, Websphere, Weblogic, Jetty, GlassFish....).
-# Download the [HttpSession.war|^HttpSession.war].
+- Download the [HttpSession.war|^HttpSession.war].
-# Deploy a space named *sessionSpace*.
-You can start the {{GigaSpaces root/bin/gsInstance.sh/bat}} for a single instance space or deploy a clustered space using the command line or GS-UI.
+- Deploy a space named *sessionSpace*.
+You can start the `GigaSpaces root/bin/gsInstance.sh/bat` for a single instance space or deploy a clustered space using the command line or GS-UI.
-# Deploy the HttpSession.war into Tomcat (or any other app server).
+- Deploy the HttpSession.war into Tomcat (or any other app server).
-# Start your browser and access the web application via the following URL: http://localhost:8080/HttpSession
-{note}The URL above assumes the Web Server configured to use port 8080.{note}
+- Start your browser and access the web application via the following URL: http://localhost:8080/HttpSession {note}The URL above assumes the Web Server configured to use port 8080.{note}
 {indent}!httpSessionSharing4.jpg!{indent}
-# Set some values for the Session Name and Attribute and click the *Update Session* button.
+- Set some values for the Session Name and Attribute and click the *Update Session* button.
-# View the session within the space via the GS-UI.
-Click the Data-Types icon , click the {{org.openspaces.sessions.shiro.SpaceSession}} class and Click the query button.
+- View the session within the space via the GS-UI.
+Click the Data-Types icon , click the `org.openspaces.sessions.shiro.SpaceSession` class and Click the query button.
 The Query view will be displayed.
 You can double click any of the sessions and drill into the attributes map within the session to view the session attributes:
 {indent}!httpSessionSharing5.jpg|thumbnail!{indent}

 h3.
 Multi-Web Servers Deployment